From Ritual Image to Generative Structure

 The image no longer belongs to the artist alone.

-It belongs to the system—and to those who engage with it.
+It belongs to the system.

 Continue to the Exhibition: Narrative Systems